ml-in-barcelona/react-rules-of-hooks-ppx/README.md

 # react-rules-of-hooks-ppx

-This ppx validates the rules of React hooks.
+This ppx validates the rules of React hooks:

-- Exhaustive dependencies in useEffect
+- [x] Exhaustive dependencies in useEffect
-- WIP - Hooks shoudn't be called in different order
+- [x] Hooks shoudn't be called in different order
+- [] Only Call Hooks at the Top Level

+Read more about the [Rules of Hooks](https://en.reactjs.org/docs/hooks-rules.html)

 ### Install
 ```bash